Keshashah17/Excel-Project-with-interactive-dashboard/README.md

 - The top 3 are Amazon, Flipkart, and Myntra: max contributing (~80%).

 ▶ Conclusion:
-- To improve Panneri Indian Store sales, I would recommend targeting women customers of age group (30-49 yrs : adult) living in Maharashtra, Karnataka, and Uttar Pradesh by showing ads/offers, and discount coupons available on Amazon, Flipkart, and Myntra.
+- To improve Panneri Store sales, I would recommend targeting women customers of age group (30-49 yrs : adult) living in Maharashtra, Karnataka, and Uttar Pradesh by showing ads/offers, and discount coupons available on Amazon, Flipkart, and Myntra.